 - chick heater plate (safer than old-style heat lamps)

 - feeder and waterer containers

-It should be understood that at 4 weeks of age the chicks are usually NOT yet ready to be moved into an outdoor coop as they cannot reliably maintain/control their temperature.
+It should be understood that at 2-3 weeks of age the chicks are NOT yet ready to be moved into an outdoor coop as they cannot reliably maintain/control their temperature.
 They can be placed in a coop/cage/crate in a sheltered environment like a garage, or basement with windows.
-Depending on outside temperatures, they should be in that semi-protected environment (with the heater-plate!) until they are 7 weeks old (thus fully feathered), at which point they may indeed move outdoors full time.
+They should be in that semi-protected environment (with a heat source!) until they are 7 weeks old (thus fully feathered), at which point they may indeed move outdoors full time.
 (We will gladly walk you through all these details and some important considerations in this transition!)

 By joining the program, participants commit to and are responsible for: